nhuvan/nhuvan.github.io/_publications/2015-10-01-Samperton-etal-2015.md

 paperurl: 'https://doi.org/10.1016/j.chemgeo.2015.10.024'
 citation: 'Kyle Samperton, Blair Schoene, John M Cottle, C. Brenhin Keller, James L. Crowley, and Mark D. Schmitz.
 (2015). <i>Chemical Geology</i> 417, 322-340.'
 ---
+Collaborative work with Kyle Samperton, who conducted high-precision geochronology of the Bergell Intrusion coupled with geochemical analyses on the same zircon volume (by TIMS-TEA).
+The results revealed clear temporal trends over approximately 1.5 Ma of emplacement and differentiation, which we interpreted in the context of global differentiation trends.